-After completing my Master’s degree for technical positions in VFX and games, my curiosity about graphics software led me to a PhD in computer graphics.
-To better understand why some characters look adorable and others creepy (uncanny-valley), I had to develop new algorithms to facilitate controlled perceptual experiments.
+I did my Masters in the UK for technical positions in VFX and games, and my curiosity about graphics software led me to a PhD in computer graphics.
+To better understand why some characters look adorable and others creepy (uncanny valley), I create controlled perceptual experiments and had to develop new algorithms to facilitate them.
 Technical innovations include facial animation retargeting, texture and shape transfer for stylized characters and creating digital doubles from 3D scans.
-Receiving in the end the Eurographics PhD Award was a tremendous honor.
+Winning the Eurographics PhD Award was a great honour.

-Simply put, I know the the algorithms behind graphics software such as Maya, Photoshop or the Unreal Engine as well as the artistic workflows in VFX, games and computer animation.
+Simply put, I deeply understand the algorithms behind graphics and computer vision software such as Maya, Photoshop, the Unreal Engine or Reality Capture as well as the artistic workflows in VFX, games and computer animation.
 I am not afraid to extend similar software in C++ or Python and create 3D assets to showcase the technical benefits of my work.
-Over the years, I have collaborated with research groups e.g., from Ireland or South Korea as well as within highly interdisciplinary projects.
-In addition, am familiar with agile methodologies such as Scrum and Kanban and start-up jargon like KPIs, CLV, burn rate.
+Over the years, I have collaborated with international research groups e.g., from Ireland or South Korea as well as within highly interdisciplinary projects.
+In addition, am familiar with agile methodologies such as Scrum, Kanban and start-up jargon such as KPIs, CLV or burn rate.

-For more details, please have a look at my CV, publications and my a bit dated showreel.
+For more details, please have a look at my CV, my publications and my, a bit dated, showreel.
 If you are interested to get in touch with me, please do not hesitate to contact me at mail[at]eduardzell.com.

 PhD in Computer Graphics, 2018